waynegraham/registry.clir.org/_projects/2016-healing-the-wounds-of-vietnam-first-person-document.md

 ---
 layout: project
-title: "Healing the Wounds of Vietnam: First Person Documentation of the American and Vietnamese War Experience"
+title: Healing the Wounds of Vietnam: First Person Documentation of the American and Vietnamese War Experience
 ---